 Because each situation is different, there is no specific list of activities that may always be included or excluded as direct patient care.
 However, a guiding principle to consider for defining direct patient care is: the activities that a physical therapist participates in that have a direct influence on the care of a specific patient or client.
-This work can be fee based or pro bono work.
+This work can be fee based or pro bono work, and can include telehealth hours.

 Please note that eligible direct patient care hours only include the time spent practicing within your specific specialty area as a licensed physical therapist in the United States or any of its possessions or territories.